Nancy Smith’s passions are for social and economic justice, self-expression and connecting with people.

-She currently serves as the chair of the League of California Cities Women’s Caucus, an organization dedicated to supporting over 800 elected municipal women in leadership in the state of California to build their networks and influence.
+She focuses on developing women in leadership, leading as president the League of California Cities Women’s Caucus, an organization dedicated to supporting over 800 elected women in municipal leadership in the state of California to build their networks and influence.
 Serving as president in such a momentous year as the 100th anniversary of the women gaining suffrage in the United States is an honor she cherishes.
 Since leaving office, she continued by joining the League of Women Voters Cupertino-Sunnyvale as program chair.

-Her service on behalf of residents of the City of Sunnyvale builds from Nancy having always been active in her community.
-In Dallas in the 1980s and early 1990s, she served on the boards of several non-profits.
-She served for five years on the executive committee of the Board of North Dallas Shared Ministries, an organization that provided emergency food and rental assistance.
-She served as the Advocacy Chair.
-In that position, she headed up letter writing campaigns to push for policies at the city, county, state and federal levels to provide fair and equitable treatment of low-income people.
+One of the most transformative experiences for her were the five years she spent on the executive committee of the Board of North Dallas Shared Ministries, an organization that provided emergency food and rental assistance.
+While acting as Advocacy Chair, she headed up letter-writing campaigns to push for policies at the city, county, state and federal levels to provide fair and equitable treatment of low-income people.
 The executive director of NDSM impressed upon her the importance of setting cultural norms for how organizations treat their clients, inspiring her with how well his message of how volunteers should “err on the side of grace” when working with clients stuck with everyone who worked at the ministry.

-Nancy felt she could be of greater service as a policy maker rather than a non-profit advocate.
-To start that journey from community volunteer to elected leader, she applied for and was accepted for Leadership Sunnyvale, class of 1999-2000.
-After graduating, she served on the City of Sunnyvale Housing and Community Services Commission.
-After that, she was appointed to the board of the County of Santa Clara Housing and Community Development Commission and, later to the Valley Water Environmental and Water Resources Committee, where, during her time as Chair, she set up an innovative system of independent working groups to enable commissioners to explore policy issues and community concerns.
-She raised community voices through independent working groups that brought policy gaps to the attention of the Board.
-Her proudest achievement was the “Policies for Addressing Homeless Pollution of Streams.”
-Efforts to address the issue homeless people living along streams humanely were included in 2016’s Measure A initiative that passed, bringing long needed resources to the housing crisis.
+To build her breadth of influence, she applied for and was accepted for Leadership Sunnyvale, class of 1999-2000.
+After graduating, she led the City of Sunnyvale Housing and Community Services Commission.
+After that, she was appointed to the Board of the County of Santa Clara Housing and Community Development Commission and, later to the Valley Water Environmental and Water Resources Commission, where, during her time as Chair, she set up an innovative system of independent working groups to enabled commissioners to explore policy issues and community concerns.
+These independent working groups brought policy gaps to the attention of the Valley Water Board.
+Her proudest achievement there was the “Policies for Addressing Homeless Pollution of Streams.” that address the issue homeless people living along streams humanely were included in 2016’s Measure A initiative that passed, bringing long needed resources to the housing crisis.

 She joined Rotary in 2006.
-Nancy served as President of the Sunnyvale Rotary Club from 2011-12.
+Nancy served as President of the Sunnyvale Rotary Club from 2011 to 2012.
 Under her leadership, the Rotary-sponsored youth club at Homestead High School grew from 40 to over 200 members.
-Her passions are for social and economic justice, self-expression and connecting with people.
-She established Virtuous Corporation™ method as a way to help people in organizations ensure the organizations live up to the ideals of their participants.
-She remains an active member to this day, and enjoys sharing updates from the community during the monthly club luncheons.
+She remains an active Rotary member to this day, and enjoys sharing updates during the monthly club luncheons.